 To prohibit and regulate noise likely to disturb the inhabitants of the Town.

 Municipal Law Enforcement is not responsible for the removal of nuisance wildlife (ie, skunks, racoons).
 This is the responsibility of the home owner.
-Please call the Municipal Law Enforcement Officer during normal office hours.
-For further information after normal business hours, please call on-call personnel at 519.881.8061.
+You may contact a private company if you wish to have the animal removed.

 Just like humans who are diurnal (sometimes awake at night), animals who are opportunist scavengers are sometimes awake during the day.
 If you see a "nocturnal" animal out during the day do NOTHING!